nbara/python-meegkit/README.md

 *Note* : Use developer mode with the `-e` flag (`pip install -e .`) to be able to modify the sources even after install.

+## References

-## Python implementation of CCA, STAR, SNS, DSS, and robust detrending
+### 1. CCA, STAR, SNS, DSS, ZapLine, and robust detrending

 This is mostly a translation of Matlab code from the [NoiseTools toolbox](http://audition.ens.fr/adc/NoiseTools/) by Alain de Cheveigné.
 It builds on an initial python implementation by [Pedro Alcocer](https://github.com/pealco).

-Only CCA, SNS, DSS, STAR and robust detrending have been properly tested so far.
-ZapLine and TSCPA may give inaccurate results due to insufficient testing (contributions welcome!)
+Only CCA, SNS, DSS, STAR, ZapLine and robust detrending have been properly tested so far.
+TSCPA may give inaccurate results due to insufficient testing (contributions welcome!)

-### References

 If you use this code, you should cite the relevant methods from the original articles: